Exclusive Interview conducted April 2001

-Joan was born with a love for horses that intensified with maturity and experience.
-Her talent and almost psychic communication extends to dogs.
-Training animals comes as naturally to her as entertaining an audience.
-"Showing off" and performing before a crowd is what her animals like best.
+Joan Ronalder was born with a love for horses that intensified with maturity and experience and became nothing less than a psychic communication that also extends to dogs.
+Training animals comes as naturally to Joan as does her gift for totally engrossing and entertaining an audience.
+In fact, "showing off" and performing to thunderous applause seems to be what her animals like best.

-With 2 decades training horses and moving on to become a nationally known multi-species animal trainer, there isn’t much Joan hasn’t done with animals.
-Her trick riding, Roman style riding on three, not two horses, has thrilled audiences from coast to coast.
-Equally impressive, Joan trains her own performing horses.
-She has also spent time breaking and exercising thoroughbred racehorses as well as training horses and mules for pleasure driving and competition.
-Shoeing horses correctly is an art in itself and Joan has shoed horses for Ringling Bros.
-Barnum and Bailey Circus and the Royal Lippizan Stallion Show and of course, does her own Ferrier work.
+Joan personally trains her own horses, dogs, and other animals.
+She has also spent time training and exercising thoroughbred racehorses as well as training mules for pleasure driving and competition.
+Shoeing horses is an art in itself and Joan has shoed horses for Ringling Bros.
+Barnum and Bailey Circus and the Royal Lippizan Stallion Show.

-A vivid imagination and determination helped Joan become the top-notch trainer and performer she is today.
-Ronalder has some of the most unique animal acts ever presented.
-Performing with Rodeos, Wild West Shows, Theme Parks and Circuses, Joan has amazed audiences from Florida to Canada, coast to coast and even in Bermuda, a real challenge when moving and caring for the animals.
+A vivid imagination and determination helped Joan become the top-notch trainer and performer with some of the most unique animal acts ever presented.
+A featured performer with Rodeos, Wild West Shows, Theme Parks and Circuses, Joan has amazed audiences coast to coast and even in Bermuda - which was a real challenge in moving and caring for the animals.